osamasu/ADOBE-LIBRARY/README.md

 # ADOBE-LIBRARY
-Adobe Library is a Simple Library Management System
+## Adobe Library is a Very Very Simplified By DB Contains Some Redunduncy And Less Normalization Or Architicture Because is a Small project For University . - Library Management System
 ## Note: import Database That Exist in DB Folder With Name => Adobelibrary

 # ------------------------------------------------------------